zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Check out our Learning Contract step-by-step for more details.
 Watch this intro video for how to use our software.

 ###How many Courses do I make?
-Students can make from three to five courses per term.
+Students can make from three to six courses per term.
 This is to prevent your transcript from showing too many tiny courses, or one huge course.

-Everything that you want to accomplish should be prepared as part of these three to five courses.
+Everything that you want to accomplish should be prepared as part of these three to six courses.
 Remember that a course could have multiple components that you can fill accordingly.

+###Payment for Mentors
+Remember, the MPC budgets money to pay for four classes per student each semester.
+If you make more than that, you'll have to assume the cost or find a mentor who's willing to work with you for free.

+###Can all my classes be open?
+No. You can't join only open courses.
+You need at least one 'personal' course.
+Why?
+Because of how the UMA system works.
+But more importantly, you shouldn't be freeriding only on the course designs of other students.
+Take the material of other courses and use it to make something of your own.

+###How do I put my Great Work in my Learning Contract?
+Read the section on the Great Work below.

-##Strategies for a Great Learning Contract
+##Strategies for an Awesome Learning Contract

 ####Make a Draft
 Make a draft of your contract on paper or in a program like Microsoft Word.
 Put all the messy stuff in this draft and then refine it to a final form.
 When it's ready, then you can easily submit it to the MPC through our online software.
 This also gives you a backup in case something goes wrong when you submit your contract online!